Cpl James Boucher

 Landing in the crater created by the IED, and seeing that both of his feet were missing, Michael began treating himself; applying a tourniquet to his injured right leg.
 The Corpsman arrived immediately and took over the first aid, placing additional tourniquets while waiting for the MEDEVAC helicopter.
 Flown to Camp Bastion and next taken to Bagram Air Base, Cpl Boucher was eventually airlifted to Landstuhl, Germany before arriving at Bethesda Naval Medical Center in Maryland.
 He remained there for more than 16 months, enduring surgeries and rehabilitation before medically retiring and returning home to Georgia.

 Cpl Boucher enjoys hunting, fishing, and spending time with family and friends.
+He and his wife Kaley are busy raising their three children.
 He is a member of the AMVETS and The Marine Corps League.
 Michael and another Homes For Our Troops Veteran, Tony Mullis, have created their own non-profit called Amputee Outdoors; a program that takes wounded Veterans on hunting and fishing trips.